Vungle/Windows-SDK/README.md

 ## Release Notes
 ### VERSION 1.3.15
+* Fix for ad serving issue on devices with certain language locale
+* Fix for stability issue when going from suspended and resume state
+* Minor fixes and performance improvements

+### VERSION 1.3.15
 *	Support Xbox controller in win 8.1 and win 10
 *	Support MRAID in Windows 10 Universal platform, Windows 8.1 Phone platform and Windows 8.1
 *	Add a warning for a wrong App ID